 • Can I make this ahead of time?

 • You can certainly sous vide this ahead of time if you like.
-Drop in a 185 degree water bath for 5 minutes to head it back through or microwave for 30 seconds before serving.
+Drop in a 185 degree water bath for 5 minutes to heat it back through or microwave for 30 seconds before serving.

 Cuisine: American